If you need to get some ideas on how to remodel a messy bedroom, here is some inspiration on Amazingly Easy Teen Bedrooms Decorating Ideas

 Buying furniture with a lot of drawers is always a good idea then most of the stuff is stored away (no dusting) and it looks better.

 He also has a nightstand with drawers next to his bed for more storage.
-The only problem is all his cables, headphones and more cables.
+The only problem is all his cables, headphones, and more cables.
 They are all over the place.
-I try to put hooks everywhere to collect the cables.
+I try to put hooks everywhere to collect the cables and hang on the wall.

 And this is how it looks now.
 I actually like that stripe, the metallic paint makes it a little bit more interesting.
 It also makes the room seem longer than it actually is.